eMCOS Hypervisor Enables Real-Time Processing with the Integration of Linux or Android.

 Co-existence of real-timeness and feature-rich functionalities

 Real-time applications run as normal eMCOS POSIX applications.
-At the same time, applications that require feature-rich functionalities run on the guest OS in a separately isolated memory / time space.
+At the same time, applications that require feature-rich functionalities run on the Linux or Android Guest OS in a separately isolated memory / time space.

 Leverage eMCOS's advanced scheduling capabilities